sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 So, the eclipse plugin was added to build.gradle in order to generate .classpath and .project files.
 Then the plugin started to work properly.

-For unknown reason the vascode-java plugin was unable to find javax.persistence packages.
+~~For unknown reason the vscode-java plugin was unable to find javax.persistence packages.~~ See [this bug](https://github.com/redhat-developer/vscode-java/issues/397) for further information.

 However the application just ran fine.

+In [Lombok setup](https://github.com/redhat-developer/vscode-java/wiki/Lombok-support) (to get autocomplete on @Data augmented classes) i had to hardcode the path to lombok jar inside .vscode/settings.json

 ## Tech stack